JUXTAPID- lomitapide mesylate capsule

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use JUXTAPID for a condition for which it was not prescribed.
 Do not give JUXTAPID to other people, even if they have the same symptoms you have.
 It may harm them.

 This Medication Guide summarizes the most important information about JUXTAPID.
-If you would like more information, talk with your doctor.
-You can ask your pharmacist or doctor for information about JUXTAPID that is written for healthcare professionals.
+You can ask your pharmacist or healthcare provider for information about JUXTAPID that is written for health professionals.

 For more information, go to www.JUXTAPID.com or call 1-85-JUXTAPID (1-855-898-2743).